ZYSF/gen1cpu/ControlRegisters.md

 The remainder of the lowest byte is reserved for flags, with the next byte holding the register protection setting (which defines the maximum addressable register).
 That is, if you set the third byte to e.g. `7`, then accessing register `8` would cause an exception rather than working correctly.
 However, the value of higher registers is preserved even while they are disabled.
 This can be set higher than the number of available registers (and defaults to `255`), in which case obviously registers are limited to those which are physically available (error handling works the same whether a register is disabled in software or doesn't exist in hardware).

+The byte above the register protection byte (starting from the 16th bit) is used for extended decoding modes:

+* Overlordenable (lowest bit) determines whether overlord mode is enabled (see documentation below for CTRL_OVERLORD_0 and friends)
+* Instrendswap (second-lowest bit) determines whether the instruction endian is switched (this can be useful for emulating some edge cases or different instruction sets)

 ## CTRL_MIRRORFLAGS (3)

 This is the "mirror" of the flags register, which gets swapped with the flags register during a mode switch.